35 Quick Tips for Handling Your Own Pennsylvania Personal Injury Car Accident Settlement

 3. Get the contact information of any witnesses to the accident.

 4. Get the name and contact information of the insurance companies who insure the drivers who caused the accident.

 5. Get pictures of the scene.
-The police may have taken some pictures but these probably won't be produced if you just ask for the report.
+The police may have taken some pictures, but these probably won’t be produced if you just ask for the report.
 Make sure to follow up and request copies of their photos.
-Be ready to pay a fee for the photos and the report.
+Be ready to pay a fee for the photos and for the report.